 Helminiak explains how the references in the Bible that are applied to homosexuality really refer to something different from what we know as modern gay consciousness.

-John Boswell's classic Christianity, Social Tolerance, and Homosexuality treats this question in an even more scholarly fashion (placing the Bible in the context of the rise of classical civilization).
+John Boswell's classic Christianity, Social Tolerance, and Homosexuality: Gay People in Western Europe from the Beginning of the Christian Era to the Fourteenth Centurytreats this question in an even more scholarly fashion (placing the Bible in the context of the rise of classical civilization).

 See Boswell & Kant on this site for a discussion of

 They both show that the Biblical objections to homosexuality come out of purity codes and ritual taboos, not real morality.
 In fact, the word "abomination" specifically means a taboo-violation in distinction to a sin.
 "Abominations" aren't worse, though the modern English word is used with that connotation.
 Abominations are acts our culture now calls "gross," like putting your bare feet in someone's face so they are exposed to the odor.
 That's hardly sinful, but it is "abominable."

 The real objection to homosexual activity among the ancient Hebrews was that it was accepted -- even made sacred -- among the Canaanite peoples they lived around.
 They were instructed to avoid contaminating their particular tribal culture with cultural styles of their neighbors--for the sake of racial purity, not moral law.

 As Helminiak & Boswell both explain, the references in the New Testament in the Epistles are mostly mistranslations or mispresentations.

 The reason answer to the question "what does the Bible say about homosexuality" is "It doesn't matter."